Child's Play 2

 ⏱️ Runtime & Duration

-The total runtime of Child's Play 2 is 84 minutes (1h 24m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Child's Play 2 (1990) is 84 minutes (1h 24m).
+Directed by John Lafia, the film runs for 84 minutes in its complete theatrical version.

 Verdict Summary